 10 ways to be happier at work

-The results of a 2016 study have suggested that work and finance are some of the biggest causes of unhappiness for people in the UK.
+Research has suggested that work and finance are some of the biggest causes of unhappiness for people in the UK.
 Eleanor O'Neill lists ten ways to improve your mood at the office.

 The study uses data collected from users of Mappiness, an app that asks at randomised points what you are doing and how happy it makes you feel.
 Work was second only to being ill as the most 'mood damaging' way to spend your time.